“Great players get into the finals, but a little luck is usually the winner.”

 Disc Golf Events and Timeline in Canada.

-1970 – Queen’s Park, Toronto.
-Ken Westerfield and Jim Kenner design an object disc golf course.
+1970–Queen’s Park, Toronto.
+Ken Westerfield and Jim Kenner design an object-hole disc golf course.

-1972-1985 – Canadian Open Frisbee Championships, Toronto and Vancouver Open Frisbee Championships introduced Frisbee and the beginning of competitive disc sports, including disc golf.
-First as an object course, then using disc golf pole holes.
+1972–Canadian Open Frisbee Championships, Toronto and 1974 Vancouver Open Frisbee Championships introduced modern disc sports.
+Including guts, freestyle, ultimate, DDC, and disc golf, first as object courses, then using disc golf pole holes.

-1979 – Discraft Company begins in London, Ontario.
-Today’s largest disc manufacturer for all disc sports, including disc golf.
+1978–Discraft Company begins in London, Ontario.
+Today’s largest disc manufacturer for all disc sports.

-1980 – The first 18 disc golf pole hole course is designed and installed on Wards Island, Toronto, ON.
-Next course, 9 holes on Pender Island, BC.
-In 1976, Winskill Park, Tsawwassen, BC, installed a 9 hole disc golf course with disc golf holes homemade by locals.
+1980–The first official 18-disc golf pole hole course is designed and installed on Toronto ‘Wards’ Island, Toronto, ON.
+The next course was a 9 hole on Pender Island, BC.
+In 1976, Winskill Park, Tsawwassen, BC, installed a 9-hole disc golf course with disc golf holes homemade by locals.
 In the 1990s they were replaced with official Mach II pole holes.

 (For a complete timeline of disc sports in Canada)